monome/norns-image/scripts/README-WIFI.md

 manage one wifi connection at a time

 ## scan
-./wifi-scan.sh
+./wifi.sh scan

 ## select
-../wifi-select.sh "My Wifi SSID" "wifi-password"
+./wifi.sh select "My Wifi SSID" "wifi-password"

+## stop
+./wifi.sh off

 ## start
-./wifi-on.sh

-## stop
-./wifi-off.sh
+./wifi.sh on

+(or helper script to switch over ssh)
+./wifi-router.sh

 ## hotspot
-setup:
+./wifi.sh hotspot

+(or helper script to switch over ssh) ./wifi-hotspot.sh

-see image.txt
+for hotspot setup, see image.txt

 then to connect to the norns hotspot from arch linux laptop...
 * `sudo wifi-menu`